Behind the Design: ACG Crater Lake

 Behind the Design: Crater Lake, Oregon

 Crater Lake was not formed by an asteroid, a comet or a meteor.
-Wait, wait, before you go, ask yourself: what’s the one thing that’s cooler than something crashing from space?
-How about: a 12,000 foot volcano exploding almost 8,000 years ago and collapsing upon itself?
-Yeah, that’s way cooler.
+Wait, wait, before you go, ask yourself: what's the one thing that's cooler than something crashing from space?
+How about: a 3,650-metre volcano exploding almost 8,000 years ago and collapsing upon itself?
+Yeah, that's way cooler.

-Mazama’s explosion must have been quite a sight to see.
-We’re talking pumice and ash as far as you can imagine.
-They’ve even found particles of Mazama ash all the way over to Greenland.
-All told, there was an area of at least 1,000,000 sq. miles covered in at least 1mm thick ash.
-An enormous reservoir of magma, more than 3 miles below the earth’s surface, fed into this explosion, causing rapid collapse and ultimately, the caldera.
+Mazama's explosion must have been quite a sight to see.
+We're talking pumice and ash as far as you can imagine.
+They've even found particles of Mazama ash all the way over to Greenland.
+All told, there was an area of at least 2,500,000 sq. km covered in at least 1mm-thick ash.
+An enormous reservoir of magma, more than 4.8km below the Earth's surface, fed into this explosion, causing rapid collapse and ultimately, the caldera.

-Ah, shoot.
-We haven’t even gotten to Wizard Island yet.
-You’re gonna wanna hear about Wizard Island.
-Ok so, basically, picture an island that looks like a giant wizard’s hat.
+Oh, shoot.
+We haven't even got to Wizard Island yet.
+You're gonna wanna hear about Wizard Island.
+OK, so, basically, picture an island that looks like a giant wizard's hat.
 There you go, just like the one painted on the side of your van.
 It was formed from hot cinders that expelled from the volcano sometime after the large explosion.
 This is called a cinder cone, and Wizard Island is considered the most beautiful one in the whole wide world.
 Though nobody lives on Wizard Island, you can visit by boat and hike some of the island.
-We memorialized the island in our collection, too.
+We memorialised the island in our collection, too.

 Scientists believe that, due to hydrothermal activity at the bottom of Crater Lake, it's possible Mount Mazama may erupt again.
 And since the "big one", there have been smaller volcanic events under the lake.
 Spring is here; best that you stay on your toes.
 Nature can change in an instant, which is a fact we don't take lightly.
 It's why we're called All Conditions Gear, and it's why we make our stuff to last in any environment.